deepakhj/cadent/docs/writers.md

         Toss stats into a kafka topic (no readers/render api for this mode) for processing by some other entity

+#### Triggered Rollups

+For the mysql and cassandra series wrtiers, there is an option to "trigger" rollups from the lowest resolution rather then storing them in RAM.
+Once the lowest resolution is "written" it will trigger a rollup event for the lower resolution items which get written to the the DB.
+This can slove 2 issues,

+    - No need for resolution caches (which if your metrics space is large, can be alot) and just needed for the highest resoltuion.

+    - Peristence delay: the Low resolutions can stay in ram for a long time before they are written.
+This can be problematic if things crash/fail as those data points are never written.
+With the triggered method, they are written once the highest resolution is written.

+To enable this, simply add

+    rollup_type="triggered"

+to the `writer.metrics` options (it will be ignored for anything other then the mysql and cassandra blob writers)

+However it is better to use the `-triggered` driver names as that will tell the accumulators to only accumulate the lowest res (otherwise, the accumulator does not know things are in rollup mode, and will continue to aggregate the lower-res elements, but they will just take up unessesary RAM and process cycles.)

+    cassandra-triggered or mysql-triggered

+#### Max time in Cache

+This applies only to Series/Blob writers where we store interal caches for a bunch of points.

+Since the default
+behavior is to write the series only when it hits the `cache_byte_size` setting.
+This can be problematic for series that are very slow to update, and they will take a very long time to acctually persist to the DB system.
+The setting

+    cache_max_time_in_cache

+for the `writer.options` section lets you tune this value.
+The default value is 1 hour (`cache_max_time_in_cache=60m`)

+### SubWriters

+Currently there is support for "double writing" which simply means writing to 2 places at the same time (any more then that and things can get abused at high volume).
+Each writer gets it's own cache/queue/etc. Which means that the RAM requiements (and CPU) are doubled in the worst case (it depends on the subwriter config of course).
+This was mostly meant for writing to your long term storage, and publishing events to kafka.
+Or as a migration path for moving from one storage system to another.

+### Shutdown

+On shutdown (basically a SIGINT), since there can be lots of data still in the cache phase of things.
+Cadent will attempt to Flush all the data it has into the writers.
+It this in "full blast" mode, which means it will simply write as fast as it can.
+If There are many thousands of metrics in RAM this can take some time (if you have multiple resolutions and/or in triggered rollup mode things need to do these writes too so more time).
+So expect loads on both the cadent host and the DB system to suddenly go bonkers.

 ### Writer Schemas